fortio/fortio/README.md

 is to use duration (-t).
 Default is 1 when used as grpc ping count.
   -nc-dont-stop-on-eof
-        in netcat (nc) mode, don't abort as soon as remote side closes -nocatchup
+        in netcat (nc) mode, don't abort as soon as remote side closes -no-reresolve
+        Keep the initial DNS resolution and don't re-resolve when making new connections (because of error or reuse limit reached) -nocatchup
         set to exact fixed qps and prevent fortio from trying to catchup when the target fails to keep up temporarily